Breo Ellipta is used to treat asthma and COPD. Find out how to use Breo Ellipta correctly and possible side effects.

 - Fluticasone works by preventing the swelling and irritation in the walls of the small air passages in the lungs.
 It belongs to a group of medicines known as inhaled corticosteroids.
 It is also called a preventer (because when used every day it prevents asthma attacks).

+In New Zealand Breo Ellipta is available as a dry powder inhaler.
 Using an inhaler device enables the medicine to go straight into your airways when you breathe in.
 This means that your airways and lungs are treated, but very little of the medicine gets into the rest of your body.

 - Follow your doctor's instructions carefully.
 The pharmacy label on your medicine will tell you how much to use, how often to use it and any special instructions.

 - Keep using your inhaler every day.
 Do not stop using it, even if you feel better.
 Since asthma and COPD are long-term conditions, prevention with Breo Ellipta is ongoing and it will need to be used every day.